PeerChristensen/AzureACI-CICD-Template/README.md

 ### Connecting GitHub to Azure

-For the pipeline to work, GitHub must be granted permission to make changes to your Azure environment.
+For the workflow to work, GitHub must be granted permission to make changes to your Azure environment.
 This can be donw using the Azure CLI.

 1. First, login to Azure.
 The command opens a browser window with the Azure login page.